 Between 2002–03 and 2014–15, there were six observed captures of New Zealand fur seals, and no observed captures of New Zealand sea lions, in inshore trawl fisheries.
 Estimated captures of fur seals in the same period ranged from 40 to 114 annually.
 New Zealand fur seals are the most common seals in New Zealand and are listed as ‘least concern’, with an increasing population trend.
 There are no national or international limits on incidental captures of fur seals.
 Based on this it appears highly likely that current rates of capture are not hindering the recovery of either species.

-With regards to Hector's and Maui dolphin, given the very low median estimates of annual fatalities in the trawl sector, it is unlikely that the trawl fishery will hinder recovery of either species.
+With regards to Hector's and Maui dolphin, given the very low median estimates of annual fatalities in the trawl sector, it is unlikely that the trawl fishery will hinder the recovery of either species.
 However, given the preliminary estimates of risk for common dolphins, including the possibility that the risk ratio from commercial fishing may be up to twice their sustainability threshold, and the inshore trawl fishery is considered an important contributor to risk for this species.
 The installation of on-board camera monitoring for some sectors of the fleet (phased in from 1 October 2018) will likely assist in better estimating the extent of interactions between marine mammals and inshore trawl vessels.

 The results from the New Zealand Marine Mammal Risk Assessment can be found here.

 Component 3 of the risk assessment looks at the risks around the management systems of a fishery.